craftercms/docs/source/reference/project-tools/studio/publishing-assets-in-external-storage.rst

 |

-To see more information on the Blob Stores configuration, see :ref:`newIa-blob-stores-configuration`
+To see more information on the Blob Stores configuration, see :ref:`blob-stores-configuration`

 After setting up the ``Blob Stores`` configuration, you may now use the external storage for uploading using the various upload methods provided by Crafter Studio, and publishing to live or staging if it's setup.

-.. _newIa-publishing-assets-in-external-storage-example:
+.. _publishing-assets-in-external-storage-example:

 -------
 Example